sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 Purpose
 --------

-This guids provides an overview of the HDFS Observer NameNode feature and how to configure/install it in a typical HA-enabled cluster.
+This guide provides an overview of the HDFS Observer NameNode feature and how to configure/install it in a typical HA-enabled cluster.
 For a detailed technical design overview, please check the doc attached to HDFS-12943.